seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-06-Collection of New Testament quotes about Vigilance.md

 > 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God; 7 **and the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus**.

+The Orthodox Church believes that once a Christian is baptized and chrismated, one is emptied through the purifying waters of baptism accomplished by the grace of God, and filled with the Holy Spirit (through the entrance of the Holy Spirit via one's personal Pentecost accomplished through the holy chrism).
+Thus one is born of water and the Spirit.
+It is to be emptied, and to be filled.
+Once we are filled, the attack from the devil is always from without rather than from within, and God guards our hearts and minds.

 ### The Day of the Lord 1 Thessalonians

 >5 But concerning the times and the seasons, brethren, you have no need that I should write to you.
 2 For you yourselves know perfectly that the day of the Lord so comes as a thief in the night.
 3 For when they say, “Peace and safety!” then sudden destruction comes upon them, as labor pains upon a pregnant woman.
 And they shall not escape.
 4 But you, brethren, are not in darkness, so that this Day should overtake you as a thief.
 5 You are all sons of light and sons of the day.
 We are not of the night nor of darkness.
 6 **Therefore let us not sleep, as others do, but let us watch and be sober.
 7 For those who sleep, sleep at night, and those who get drunk are drunk at night.
 8 But let us who are of the day be sober**, putting on the breastplate of faith and love, and as a helmet the hope of salvation.
 9 For God did not appoint us to wrath, but to obtain salvation through our Lord Jesus Christ, 10 who died for us, that whether we wake or sleep, we should live together with Him.